Gun / Firearm / Weapons Charges in Williamson and Bell County

 Additionally, an individual can be charged with an aggravated offense if they possess a weapon during the commission of the offense.
 Aggravated offenses can result in increased penalties and punishments.
 Common examples of aggravated offenses can include are:

-According to Chapter 411 of the Texas Government Code, an individual in Texas is permitted to carry a handgun in a public place, other than an establishment that sells alcohol, if they have applied for and met the qualifications for a concealed handgun license.
+According to Chapter 411 of the Texas Government Code, an individual in Texas is permitted to carry a handgun in a public place, other than an establishment that sells alcohol, as long as they are 21 years old and haven’t been convicted of certain offenses.
+These rules have been recently changed due to HB 1927 passing in 2021.

 Under Chapter 12 of the Texas Penal Code, an individual can receive the following penalties if they are convicted of a weapon, gun or firearm offense.
 However, these penalties can increase depending on where the offense occurred, the type of offense committed, whether the alleged offender has a previous criminal history, and/or miscellaneous various factors.